stefanos-tsaklas/nearcustomers/README.md

 # TODO:

-1. Add different implementations of interfaces (e.g. get input customers or calculate distance by calling api via http)
+1. Add different implementations of interfaces (e.g. get input customers or calculate distance by calling api via http - this might need to change interface to use Promise)
+2. When you run npm run lint you get an error about semicolon after exporting default module
 2. Benchmark performance